vesln/timekeeper/Readme.md

 ## Features/problems

-- Please note, that if you are using time freezing, the `setTimeout` and `setInteval` won't work as exepcted, since they are using the `Date` class but the time will not change until you call `timekeeper#reset`.
+- Please note, that if you are using time freezing, the `setTimeout` and `setInteval` won't work as expected, since they are using the `Date` class but the time will not change until you call `timekeeper#reset`.

 ## Installation